TOUR HISTORY

 2023 - Ridiculous Stunt Tour: Somersaulting Towards Hope

-This year’s expedition commenced with the traditional dawn gathering at Castaway Beach, featuring an opening ceremony led by Captain Eric Pino and an inspirational address from Sylvesters’ Dr. Stephen Nimer, and an opening stroke.
+This expedition commenced with the traditional dawn gathering at Castaway Beach, featuring an opening ceremony led by Captain Eric Pino and an inspirational address from Sylvesters’ Dr. Stephen Nimer, and an opening stroke.
 The Paddlers trip was highlighted by endless rudder repairs, a night time arrival and was highlighted by OB boarding the barge off Picnic Key.
 New paddler, and superstar fundraiser, Sebastian Mas joined us for partial paddles some days and all of day 3 & 7 while K9 JC Mas shepard the fleet the entire way down in his “dingy.
 15 total Cyclists participated in this year’s campaign.
 We had some join on the front end, others on the back end, and even some who jumped on after paddling some days with the cyclist(Omar).
 The close call on Old Culter with the maniac driver set the tone for a focused ride down.
 A new branch of the Castaways, the Ultra Runners, scamppered off under little fanfare on a remarkable 170-mile (attempted) journey.
 75 miles from each-nonstop!
 They officially completed their journey after being transported the last 20 miles to Simonton Beach where they jumped out of the car and waddled the last 100 meters while being cheered on by the CAC team and supporters.
 Their combined effort covered a remarkable 150 miles, equivalent to approximately 5.73 full marathons and 480,000 steps.
 Next year they vow to complete 85 miles each!

 2022 - Carry On Tour: A New Way, A New Day